 The Only Discussion You Should Have With Police

-The only information that individuals are required to provide to the police is identifying information like their name, age and driver’s license.
+The only information that individuals are required to provide to the police is identifying information like their name, age, and driver’s license.
 This should be done in a respectful and direct way.
 It does not help to be witty, rude, or clever.
 That type of behavior will only get you bad treatment.
 You have the absolute right to refuse discussion on any other topic.
-A realistic approach with police is the simply state “I do not want to discuss anything until I see an attorney.”
+A realistic approach with police is simply to state “I do not want to discuss anything until I see an attorney.”
 That “magic” combination of words will normally shut down attempts at discussion.
 The police are not your friends and do not have your best interest at heart.
 A common tactic of law enforcement is to express concern about you and the need to get you the help you need.
 In reality, if you were able to read the officer’s mind, the “help you need” is a stay in jail or prison.

 The Only Words You Should Put in Writing

 First the short answer: Absolutely Nothing.
 Never put anything in writing, never sign anything the police give to you, and don’t communicate with friends or family about anything related to a possible crime.
-There is a saying that just about everyone knows: “anything you say can be used against you in a court of law.”
-That saying should be changed to include: “anything you put in writing can be used against you in a court of law.”
+There is a saying that just about everyone knows: “Anything you say can be used against you in a court of law.”
+That saying should be changed to include: “Anything you put in writing can be used against you in a court of law.”
 Texts, emails, and letters are readily admissible as evidence in court.
 Don’t say it and don’t write it.

 What if You are Arrested and Placed in County Jail?

-Everything you discuss in person, every call you make, and every email you send is recorded, catalogued, and indexed by the jail.
+Everything you discuss in person, every call you make, and every email you send is recorded, cataloged, and indexed by the jail.
 There are vendors that specialize in assisting police and sheriff detention deputies with monitoring and analyzing inmate communications.
 Any admission or fact you write, speak, or email can later be used against you.

-A Simple Summary on Talking to Police
+A Simple Summary of Talking to Police